jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 Here the idea is that we will split the work of the validators into:

 1. **Builders:** A smaller set of people with large resources who will do all the computation all the transactions and group them into a block.
 They have some way to prove that they did the work.
 These builders can be beefy[^beefy] because we only need 1 honest builder in the network. (**Honest Minority Assumption**)
 2. **Proposer:** A different group then is responsible for checking the proofs **(and the key here is that the checking the proof is much less work than actually doing all the work**).
-The **proposer verifies a block statelessly** [^stateless]**, which is why they can run on much lighter hardware** [^light].
-Put another way, Proposers can check the validity of a block using zero-knowledge proofs - without actually downloading the full contents of the block or reconstructing the state**.
+The **proposer verifies a block statelessly**[^stateless]**, which is why they can run on much lighter hardware**.[^light] Put another way, Proposers can check the validity of a block using zero-knowledge proofs - without actually downloading the full contents of the block or reconstructing the state**.
 As long as the proposer group is large and decentralized, the system will stay decentralized. (**Honest Majority Assumption**)

 This solution also helps in with another centralizing force - [Maximal Extractable Value](https://ethereum.org/en/developers/docs/mev/).
-MEV is the maximum value that can be extracted from the inclusion, exclusion, and reordering of TXs in a block. [^darkforest]
+MEV is the maximum value that can be extracted from the inclusion, exclusion, and reordering of TXs in a block.[^darkforest]

 With a lot of MEV opportunities floating around (e.g. DEX price discrepancies), miners run complex algorithms to search for these opportunities.
 And the miners who can come up with the best MEV strategies can get better returns over time, than those who cant.
 This acts as a centralizing force where the smaller miners get out-competed since the large miners are willing to work for lesser block rewards.
 We might even see validators outsourcing this function to big farms that specialize in extracting MEV.

-Protocols have to innovate MEV mitigation mechanisms to push back [^flashbot].
-This is especially important for Ethereum, since issuance to validators after the merge will drop.
+Protocols have to innovate MEV mitigation mechanisms to push back.[^flashbot] This is especially important for Ethereum, since issuance to validators after the merge will drop.
 Validators' income sources will revolve around priority fees, incentivizing MEV.

 With PBS, the builder isn’t the one proposing the block, so as long there is more than one builder, they would need to bid for the the proposers to choose their block, and hence will share some of their MEV gains with the proposers to make sure they get included.
 We’ve effectively shared the rewards (Priority fees, MEV etc) and incentivized everyone to cooperate.[^pbsworkflow]